Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Conclusion

-\begin{proposition} [RDP for Gaussian Mechanisms~\cite{mironov2017renyi}] Let $g$ be a mechanism with $l_2$-sensitivity at most $\Delta_2$.
-Then the Gaussian mechanism $g+\mathcal{N}(0,\DPsigma^2I_d)$ satisfies $(\RDPalpha,\frac{\Delta_2^2}{2\DPsigma^2}\RDPalpha)$-RDP. \end{proposition}
+\begin{proposition} [RDP for Gaussian Mechanisms~\cite{mironov2017renyi}] Let $f$ be a mechanism with $l_2$-sensitivity at most $\Delta_2$.
+Then the Gaussian mechanism $f+\mathcal{N}(0,\DPsigma^2I_d)$ satisfies $(\RDPalpha,\frac{\Delta_2^2}{2\DPsigma^2}\RDPalpha)$-RDP. \end{proposition}

 Subsampling is a privacy amplification method and is a popular mechanism in machine learning, e.g., SGD.
 Since we perform subsampling before computing gradients and adding noise, we must analyze RDP under subsampled mechanisms.
 Different subsampling methods give different privacy amplification guarantees~\cite{zhu2019poission, wang2019subsampled}.
 For the clarity in the differential privacy analysis, we use subsampling without replacement as our sampling method.
-Other sampling methods, such as subsampling with replacement or Poisson subsampling, can also be used,but they require separate analyses.
-We use the following proposition. \begin{proposition}[Real-valued RDP for Subsampling Without Replacement~\cite{wang2019subsampled, allouah2023privacy}] Given a dataset $\Dataset$ of $\DatasetSize$ points, suppose we use subsampling without replacement to randomly select $\MinibatchSize$ out of $\DatasetSize$ points.
-The randomized mechanism $f$ is applied to the subsampled dataset.
-For all integers $\RDPalpha \geq 2$, if $f$ is $(\RDPalpha,\RDPepsilon(\RDPalpha))$-RDP, then the subsampled mechanism is $(\RDPalpha,\RDPepsilon'(\RDPalpha))$-RDP, where
+Other sampling methods, such as subsampling with replacement or Poisson subsampling, can also be used, but they require separate analyses.
+We use the following proposition.